Aviante Collins: Pittsburgh Steelers

 On February 2, 2021, Collins signed a reserve/futures contract with the Pittsburgh Steelers.
 He was waived on August 24, 2021.

 Dallas Cowboys

 On September 6, 2021, Collins was signed to the Dallas Cowboys practice squad.

 He signed a reserve/future contract with the Cowboys on January 18, 2022.
 On August 30, 2022, Collins was waived by the Cowboys and signed to the practice squad the next day.
-He was promoted to the active roster on January 21, 2023.
+On November 23, 2022, he was elevated to the active roster from the practice squad.
+On December 3, 2022, he was elevated to the active roster from the practice squad.
+On December 10, 2022, he was elevated to the active roster from the practice squad.
+On January 16, 2023, he was elevated to the active roster from the practice squad.
+On January 21, 2023, he was promoted to the active roster for the NFC Divisional Playoffs game against the San Francisco 49ers.
+He wasn't re-signed after the season.

+Chicago Bears

+On July 26, 2023, Collins signed with the Chicago Bears.
+He was released on August 29, 2023, and re-signed to the practice squad.
+He was promoted to the active roster on September 20.
+He was released on October 29, but re-signed to their practice squad the following day.
+He appeared in one game as a backup offensive tackle.

+Collins signed a reserve/future contract on January 8, 2024.
+He was released on August 27.

 Personal life

 His father, Bill, was a notable sprinter at TCU, who won two Southwest Conference titles in the 100 metres in 1974 and 1975.
 He was inducted into the TCU Letterwinners Association Hall of Fame.
 His mother, Robin Stephens, received All-American honors at the University of Houston in 1984.